Reseña del Programa

 - Proof of current address (e.g., an unopened piece of mail, rent receipt, lease or deed, property tax bill).

 - Proof of total members living in your household (e.g., birth certificates, school records, etc.).

 - Social Security cards (or numbers) for all persons living in your household.

 - Proof of U.S. citizenship or permanent residence.

 For public inquiries call toll free (800) 456-3452

 How do I report fraud?

-Please report any information about fraud or misuse of LIHEAP benefits by calling the Office of Inspector General Fraud Hotline at 1-800-372-2970.
+Please report any information about fraud or misuse of LIHEAP benefits by calling the Office of Inspector General Fraud Hotline toll free at (800) 372-2970.